Can a Limited Company Buy a Residential Property and rent it to me? When directors want to live in a company house

-This article explores the legal and financial implications for you.
+This article explores the legal and tax implications for you and me.

-It is important to understand the tax position for you and your company when a business buys a house for a Director.
+It is important to understand the tax position for you and your company when a business buys a house for a Director who pays rent for a house owned by the company.

 What are the basics of a Limited Company buying a house?

-As a property accountant with an expert team serving thousands of UK landlords that purchase buy-to-let properties, I know that the subject of whether a Limited Company can buy a house is a tricky one.
+As a property accountant with an expert team serving thousands of UK landlords that purchase buy-to-let properties, I know whether a Limited Company can buy a house is tricky.

 Many of my clients ask if a company can buy a house for a Director.